 “Just three, your lordship.”
 Hon stammered.
 “They’re housed in the barn as I speak.”

-Edmund sat back up and narrowed his eyes.
-Nobby stopped his from rolling at his brother.
 One of these days I’m going to put a pig skin full of air under his saddle so when he leans forward it will sound like there’s a pig in his pants.
 Nobby jerked the reins and tapped his riding crop to his cap before riding off towards the next house.
 They inquired at every cottage until they had gleaned every bit of information they could squeeze out.
 Nobby led the way towards the Square, where he hoped to meet up with Captain Peete.
 The shops that had been closed during the night were now open and people filtered through the streets.
 Nobby navigated among the people at a brisk trot.
 Several of the other riders joined him and reported their findings.
 Nobby’s eyes drifted over the crowds around him to see if there was anything out of the ordinary.
 As he analyzed each his gaze came to rest on a cloaked figure with a light brown beard covering his chin.
 Intense eyes stared directly at him from under the shadow of the hood.
 Nobby felt his skin crawl and he sidled close to Edmund without taking his eyes from the man.

 “He’s new,” Nobby muttered.